akarimcheese/auction-io/README.md

 - Allow user to see all won paintings
 - Come up with a better scoring system
 - Come up with some upgrades
+- Occasional reserve price (sercret or public)
+- Dummy bids (when player count is low)

 Troll prevention